ehtick/Metalama.Samples/examples/comparison/Metalama.Samples.Comparison4/README.md

 As you can see from the code:

-- The main code is the `GetComparerExpression` override, which returns an expression representing the comparer (for instance, `StringComparer.Ordinal`).
+- The main code is the `GetComparerExpression` override, which returns an expression representing the comparer (for instance, <xref:System.StringComparer.Ordinal>).
 - `BuildEligibility` restricts this aspect to fields and properties of type `string`.
 - If you want a custom, non-system comparer, you can provide your own as a public class with a public static property.
 Look at `TrimmingStringEqualityComparer` in the source code for details.

 ## Step 3.
 Updating BuildAspect

-Now that we have the elements of our new API in place, we can update the aspect, starting from the information-gathering step in the `BuildAspect` method.
+Now that we have the elements of our new API in place, we can update the aspect, starting from the information-gathering step in the <xref:Metalama.Framework.Aspects.TypeAspect.BuildAspect%2A> method.

-In previous articles, all the templates needed to do their job was a list of `IFieldOrProperty`.
+In previous articles, all the templates needed to do their job was a list of <xref:Metalama.Framework.Code.IFieldOrProperty>.
 Now, for each member, we will also need a reference to the aspect instance, so we can call the `GetComparerExpression` method.
 Therefore, we define the compile-time tuple `EqualityMemberInfo` to represent this data:

 [!metalama-file EqualityMemberInfo.cs]